letoram/arcan/src/tools/netproxy/README.md

 5. bstream-data

-Event frames are likely to be interleaved between vframes/aframes/bstreams to avoid input- bubbles, and there is only one a/v/b type of transfer going on at any one time.
+Event frames are likely to be interleaved between vframes/aframes/bstreams to avoid input- bubbles, and there is only one of each a/v/b type of transfer going on at any one time.
 The rest are expected to block- the source or queue up.

 If the most significant bit of the sequence number is set, it is a discard- message used to mess with side-channel analysis for cases where bandwidth is a lesser concern than confidentiality.
-It means that both sides can keep a queue of discarded packets and re-inject them without being aware of the rest of the protocol.
+It means that both sides can keep a queue of discarded packet sizes and re-inject randomised blocks at opportune times.

 ## Control (1)
 - [0..7]    last-seen seqnr : uint64